hiltas73/Bookit-ui-db-api/ReadMe.md

 - **PostgreSQL**: A powerful, open-source relational database used for storing test data and verifying database interactions.

 - **RestAssured**: A Java library for testing RESTful APIs, enabling easy verification of API responses.
+- **Tabnine AI**: Tabnine is the AI code assistant that you control — helping development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
+  - Tabnine provides intelligent, context-aware suggestions that adapt as I write, allowing for faster development and fewer errors.
+Its ability to suggest entire functions and generate code from natural language comments streamlined my workflow and improved overall productivity.
+By integrating Tabnine into my development environment, I was able to focus more on solving complex problems rather than getting bogged down by syntax and boilerplate code.

 ## Project Structure